 Background

-Badgers and their setts are protected under the Protection of Badgers Act 1992.
+Badgers (Meles meles) and their setts are protected under the Protection of Badgers Act 1992.
 Under this Act it is illegal to destroy, damage or obstruct access to a sett or disturb a badger while it is using its sett.
 A sett is defined, under the Act, as any structure or place showing signs of current or recent occupation by a badger.
 Licences are required for works that will disturb badgers while in a badger sett.

 Timing